 The Uffizi consists of 45 halls of art spread over two floors of the palace.
 If you have limited time, you should focus your efforts.

 The must see halls include the Hall 2 (Giotto), Hall 8 (Lippi), Hall 10-14 (Botticelli), Hall 15 (Leonardo), Hall 35 (Michelangelo), Hall 66 (Raphael), Hall 83 (Titian), and Hall 90 (Caravaggio).

-The most important museum is certainly the Palatine Gallery.
-It occupies the left wing of the first floor.
-The gallery houses an impressive collection of over 500 paintings, chock a block on top of each other amid lavish furnishings.
+The palace’s most important museum is the magnificent Palatine Gallery.
+It houses an impressive collection of over 500 paintings, chock a block on top of each other amid lavish furnishings.

 Dating from the 13th century and steeped in history, the Palazzo Vecchio was Florence’s seat of power.
 It was the home of the City Council that governed the Republic of Florence and a residence of the Medici dynasty.

 On the first floor of the palace is the stunning Michelozzo-designed courtyard.
-It’s decorated with fresco-filled loggias.
-They were designed and painted by Giorgio Vasari.
+It’s decorated with fresco-filled loggias designed and painted by Giorgio Vasari.

 The magnificent Hall of the Five Hundred is awash with more frescos by Vasari.
 On the second floor are the sumptuously decorated private rooms of the Medici, with recently restored frescos in the beautiful Apartment of the Elements.

 Here’s my complete guide to the Palazzo Vecchio.
 Click here to pre-book an entrance ticket and audio guide.
 Click here for an entrance ticket + guided tour of the palace.